Employment verification inquires may be faxed to (916) 561-4501.

-We offer a competitive salary and a comprehensive benefit package including medical, dental and vision benefits, and employer-paid life/accidental death/long-term disability insurance, 401(k) match, 9 paid holidays, paid vacation, an onsite café, exercise facility and covered parking garage.
+We offer a competitive salary and a comprehensive benefit package including medical, dental and vision benefits, and employer-paid life/accidental death/long-term disability insurance, 401(k) match, 9 paid holidays, paid vacation and an exercise facility.

 Assists the Treasurer in managing and monitoring the following programs and processes for California Farm Bureau Federation (CFBF) and its affiliate companies: annual audited financial statements, annual insurance policy renewals, investment portfolios, 401k and 457b retirement plans, nonprofit and for-profit state and federal tax returns, annual budgets, financial and cash-flow projections, board and committee financial presentations, fleet vehicle program.
 Oversees the organization’s accounting functions and the production of periodic financial reports.
 Ensures coverage for critical accounting processes and services.
 Maintains a system of accounting records and internal controls that adequately mitigates the risk of fraud and financial statement errors.
 Ensures reported financial results comply with generally accepted accounting principles (GAAP).

 - Reviewing, finalizing, and distributing the annual audited financial statements for CFBF, California Foundation for Agriculture in the Classroom, and the CFBF 401k Retirement Plan.
 Includes review of all backup documentation, sub-ledgers, and schedules that support the amounts and narratives in the footnotes.